kasper-piskorski/docs/README.md

 $ export urlprefix=""
 ```

-For integrating to mindmaps website, or elsewhere set as needed.
+For integrating to GRAKN.AI website, or elsewhere set as needed.
 For example; `www.grakn.ai/docs/`
 ```
 $ export urlprefix=/docs
 ```